kasperg3971/07-forms-params-lab/README.md

 </form>
 ```

-Now if you run `shotgun` and go to the corresponding view (`localhost:9393/food_form`), you'll see your very basic form.
+Now if you run your `shotgun` command and go to the corresponding view (`/food_form`), you'll see your very basic form.

 ### Connecting the Form to your Sinatra App